apache/cordova-coho/docs/doc-translation-process.md

 # Translating Apache Cordova

-- Apache Cordova's documentation is written in English but translations are available in a number of different languages.
+- **Apache Cordova**'s documentation is written in *English* but translations are available in a number of different languages.
-- These languages are chosen based on volunteers who are willing to help translate from English to their native tongue.
+- These languages are chosen based on volunteers who are willing to help translate from *English* to their *native tongue*.
-- We use Crowdin, a translation and localization management platform to collaborate amongst translators and our core team.
+- We use **Crowdin**, a translation and localization management platform to collaborate amongst translators and our core team.

 # The Process of Translating

-If you know another language and are willing to help translate Apache Cordova, here are the steps to get started:
+If you know another language and are willing to help translate **Apache Cordova**, here are the steps to get started:

-- Create a free account with Crowdin.net http://crowdin.net
+- Create a free account with [Crowdin.net]
-- Search for and find the Cordova project http://crowdin.net/project/cordova/
+- Search for and find the [Crowdin Cordova project]
 - Scroll down to find the languages that are currently being translated.
-- Choose a language and click on the language to start contributing. e.g. Spanish http://crowdin.net/project/cordova/es-ES
+- Choose a language and click on the language to start contributing.
+	- e.g. [Spanish Cordova project]
-- Next to each of the markdown files you will see a button labelled "Translate".
-Clicking that button will open a translate page where the English version of the file is on the left.
+- Next to each of the markdown files you will see a button labelled `Translate`.
+	- Clicking that button will open a translate page where the *English* version of the file is on the left.
 	- Click on a phrase in the left-hand panel.
-Then type a translation in the textarea to the right.
-Click the "Commit Translation" button.
+	- Then type a translation in the textarea to the right.
+	- Click the `Commit Translation` button.
-- If a translation is already provided for a phrase you can vote it up or down.
-If you vote it down be sure to also include what you believe to be the correct translation.
+	- If a translation is already provided for a phrase you can vote it **up** or **down**.
+	- If you vote it **down**, be sure to also include what you believe to be the correct translation.

 ## Crowdin Administrative Scripts

 There are two scripts and one jar file that need to be in place in your environment in order to automate the crowdin translation process.

-- crowdin-cli.jar
+- `crowdin-cli.jar`
-- crowdin.yaml
+- `crowdin.yaml`
-- github-crowdin.sh
+- `github-crowdin.sh`

-Information on the crowdin command line interface and tooling can be found here: http://crowdin.net/page/cli-tool.
-It includes a link to download the jar file for Windows, Mac, and Linux.
+Information on the crowdin command line interface and tooling can be found here: [Crowdin cli].
+ It includes a link to download the jar file for **Windows**, **Mac OS X**, and **Linux**.

 ### Demo video

-Lisa DeLuca has created a demo video showing the process of translating as an adminstrator that can be viewed on youtube here: http://www.youtube.com/watch?v=LSnk3lAd7bo
+**Lisa DeLuca** has created a demo video showing the process of translating as an adminstrator that can be viewed on youtube here: [Crowdin YouTube demo]

 ### crowdin.yaml

-By default, the crowdin-cli will look for a configuration file called crowdin.yaml.
-For cordova, our crowdin.yaml file looks like this:
+By default, the `crowdin-cli` will look for a configuration file called `crowdin.yaml`.
+For **Cordova**, our `crowdin.yaml` file looks like this:

     project_identifier: cordova